huggingface/hub-docs/docs/hub/collections.md

 ![New collection](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/collections/collection-new.webp)

-It's also possible to create a collection on the fly at the moment adding the first item from a repository page, select **+ Create new collection** from the dropdown menu.
+It's also possible to create a collection on the fly when adding the first item from a repository page, select **+ Create new collection** from the dropdown menu.
 You'll need to enter a title and short description for your collection to be created.

 ## Adding items to a collection